RaphaelGuerra/ledger/README.md

 - Fast monthly workflow: daily entries, ledger summary, and totals.
 - Print‑ready view: compact single‑page layout with clear tables and cards.
 - Optional sync: enter a Sync ID to persist month data to Cloudflare KV; otherwise, data stays in your browser (localStorage).
+  - Locked spaces: server only accepts pre‑provisioned Sync IDs (no auto‑create).
+  - Encrypted sync: data is always encrypted with AES‑GCM using the Sync ID as the passphrase.
 - Simple, dependency‑light stack: React, Vite, ESLint, Prettier, Vitest.

 ## Quick Start